machellerogden/pdn/README.md

 # PDN

-> a POSIX data specification and reader implementation
+> a data specification and reader implementation

+## Design Goal

+PDN is a data specification designed for use on the command-line.
+It avoids reserved POSIX characters in it's core syntax as much as is reasonable.